Hanukkah, Oh Chanukah, Come light the menorah …

 - Unlike some Jewish holidays, we don’t take any time off work or school for Hanukkah observances.

-- The main religious observance for Chanukah is lighting candles on the Hanukkah menorah each night, generally in the home or wherever one might be.
+- The main religious observance for Chanukah is lighting candles on the Hanukkah menorah each night, generally in the home.
+For many, it’s customary to put a lit menorah in the window so everyone can see it.

-- There are not special services added to the religious calendar.
+- There are not special services added to the religious calendar for Hanukkah.

 Most years, I routinely get asked if we will go “home” for Hanukkah (i.e. to be with family).
 We typically go “home” for the “major” religious Jewish holidays such as Rosh Hashanah and Passover.